The Cruden Farm garden changes dramatically with each season.

 Winter brings a quieter time in the garden, as well as frosts and fog.
 There is much hard work to be done over the colder months; pruning and shaping bushes and hedges, top-dressing the lawns, transplanting and evaluating the exposed structures of the garden.

 Spring makes every corner of the garden burst with growth and blooms and the air is filled with noises from the many types of birds who live at Cruden Farm.
-The purple of the famous Wisteria covers the front of the house and there’s a sense of renewal across every part of the garden.
-Healthy clumps of fresh new green foliage appear everywhere as the spring flowering plants do their stuff.
+The purple of the famous Wisteria covers the front of the house and there is a sense of renewal across every part of the garden.
+Healthy clumps of fresh new green foliage appear everywhere as the spring flowering plants do their work.
 For brief periods, plants such as the old-fashioned Lilacs bud and bloom but they are gone almost as fast as they appear.